Congratulations to those that accomplished their goals, there were some terrific efforts

 I completed the 250 in 2012 and did the nasty 3 x MtBuffalo ride last year.

 Work was a problem in October and November, so my preparation was less than ideal.
 However, I was hoping to at least equal my 2012 moving time and pick up overall with quicker stops.

 On track to Harrietville and only 3 mins behind at The Meg.
 About 15 mins behind 2012 at Dargo Road.
 Then I was about 1.5km from the top of the climb when my adductor muscles went all spasmo on me and I had to walk for a bit.
 Result was 30 mins down at Dinner Plain.

 Managed to sneak 5 mins back by Omeo and another 5 mins by Angler's Rest, so I was thinking I might be ok.

-Up the back of Falls Creek is the nasty spot and after successfully riding out of the 'OMGosh' or 'WT?' corner I thought I was hanging on ok.
+Up the back of Falls Creek is the nasty spot and after successfully riding out of the 'OMGosh' or 'Say What' corner I thought I was hanging on ok.

 However, a couple of clicks past the Shannonvale water stop it hit me.
 I was alone (riders a few mins ahead and behind) and I started to struggle.
 I calculated that I had 10-12km to ride of this 9-12% road and that I'd be about another 1.75 hours before getting to Raspberry Hill.
 This was not a fun calculation and I ended up in the back of a ute and then the Broom Van.